hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MapReduce-Essentials.md

 ### Map Reduce Phases

-As seen in the workflow example consists a map-reduce process of multiple phases.
-The original map-reduce describes two phases (map, reduce) and one optional one (combine).
-In Hazelcast these phases are either only existing virtually to explain the data flow or are executed in parallel during the real operation but the general idea is still persists.
+As seen in the workflow example a map-reduce process consists of multiple phases.
+The original map-reduce pattern describes two phases (map, reduce) and one optional phase (combine).
+In Hazelcast these phases are either only existing virtually to explain the data flow or are executed in parallel during the real operation while the general idea is still persists.

 (K x V)\* -> (L x W)*